 - calling the service technician frequently for the same concern;

 - needing numerous visits during the same heating season;

 - constantly accruing bills simply to keep your house comfortably warm.

 A general rule to remember: if yearly repair costs reach 50% of the present value of the heating unit, then it’s likely time to replace your furnace.

 2. Energy Efficiency

-Are your energy are a little higher than they were last year?
-That may be a sign that some part of your HVAC system is weakening.
-Most companies can give you a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+Are your energy are a little more than they were last year?
+That may be a sign that some part of your heating system is weakening.
+Most companies can provide a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in deciding if your heating unit is in need of replacing.
-Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
-Also, upgrading to a high-efficiency unit could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.
+Older heating systems can be very inefficient, while newer products are much more efficient at heating your home.
+Also, upgrading to a high-efficiency system could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.